 Beach areas & islands to visit in Seychelles

-The northernmost island in the Seychelles archipelago, Bird Island is a 170 acre coralline paradise.
-Just 60 miles from Mahé Island, its striking sandy beaches and surrounding turquoise seas are idyllic, yet these is not the primary reason to stay here.
-Instead, wildlife viewing is its trump card.
+The northernmost island in the Seychelles archipelago, Bird Island is a 170-acre coralline outcrop fringed by sandy beaches and turquoise seas.
+However, the primary reason to stay here is its wildlife, and especially its birdlife, which is simply astounding.

 Denis Island is a relaxed island retreat with lovely cottages and villas.
 It edges are dotted with beautiful beaches, and beyond them coral reefs – with excellent scuba diving and snorkelling.